Tech-Alliance-of-Distributed-Artists/impro_bot/README.md

 - Express
 - [tmi.js](https://github.com/tmijs/tmi.js) Javascript library for the Twitch Messaging Interface. [docs](https://github.com/tmijs/docs/tree/gh-pages/_posts)

-### Run Locally
-???
-We'll have to try what's in the twitch dev docs and see what happens As I'm doing it:

 #### Get your twitch account particulars
 - __Who are you?__ -
   The bot will need a twitch account to run, it can be your human account, or its own